-LOVE FOR READING
+lOVE FOR READING

-The International Educational Leadership Symposium co-sponsored by Resplandor International, Interleader, and IISUE at the National University of Mexico and supported by other institutions took place at the University of Guanajuato in Guanajuato, Mexico on July 4 & 5, 2019.
+The International Symposium on Educational Leadership co-sponsored by Resplandor International, Interleader and IISUE at the National University of Mexico and with the support of other institutions took place at the University of Guanajuato in Guanajuato, Mexico on July 4-5, 2019.
 The symposium was sponsored and supported by multiple educational institutions and organizations in Mexico, Cuba and the United States.
-The symposium brought together educational researchers, practitioners, university faculty and administrators, students and the general public from distinct levels to examine and discuss educational leadership in the global context of current educational reform.
-The larger theme of the conference was “Reforma educativa; tensiones y alternativas desde la experiencia global.”
+The symposium brought together educational researchers, practitioners, university professors and administrators, students and the general public from different levels to examine and discuss educational leadership in the global context of current educational reform.
+The broader theme of the conference was “Educational Reform; Tensions and Alternatives from Global Experience”.

-We provide attention to children and adolescents with Special Educational Needs, with and without disabilities, being for some of them their only educational attention, and for others a complement to the school they attend.
+We provide attention to children and adolescents with Special Educational Needs, with and without disabilities, being for some of them their only educational attention and for others a complement to the school they attend.

 The areas of attention are: